thenewmexico/thenewmexico/README.md

-- 👋 Hi, I’m @pushthiswave
+- 👋 Hi, I’m anthony
-- 👀 I’m interested in the sneakergame
 - 🌱 I’m currently learning python, c and html...
 - 💞️ I’m looking to collaborate on some selenium projects...

 <!---
-you can also find us on instagram @pushthiswave if you want to give a look
+be happy!
 --->